Showing posts sorted by date for query defamation. Sort by relevance Show all posts

 Sunday, December 10, 2023

-Writers face unique challenges in navigating copyright law.
-In this article, I examine the complexities of copyright infringement through the lens of a high-profile lawsuit involving Steven Spielberg's Amistad and Barbara Chase-Riboud's novel Echo of Lions, analyzing how courts distinguish between protectable creative expression and unprotected historical facts or ideas.
+Writers face unique challenges navigating copyright law, particularly when their work draws from shared historical events, ideas, or genre tropes.
+This article explores the complexities of copyright infringement by examining a high-profile case: a lawsuit involving Steven Spielberg's Amistad and Barbara Chase-Riboud's novel Echo of Lions.
+Through this lens, I analyze how courts differentiate between protectable creative expression and unprotected historical facts or ideas, offering insight into the boundaries of copyright protection for authors.

 Copyright Infringement for WritersThe headline in The Washington Post read: "Judge Refuses to Block Release of Spielberg's Amistad.
 Plagiarism Suit Against Filmmaker to Proceed."
 Echoing Dorothy Parker's bon mot that "The only ism Hollywood believes in is plagiarism," bestselling African American novelist, poet, and sculptor Barbara Chase-Riboud claimed that Spielberg's film Amistad infringed the copyright to her novel about a real-life mutiny aboard a slave ship off the coast of Cuba in 1839.
 Specifically, Chase-Riboud alleged that the DreamWorks' script impermissibly copied "themes, dialogue, characters, relationships, plots, scenes and fictional inventions" from her 1989 historical novel, Echo of Lions.